The responsibilities of a CEO evolve more than any other position as a business grows.

 Reach out to us if you need guidance on which specific search firms to consider and why.

-First-time CEOs often find themselves taken aback by the extensive time their seasoned counterparts dedicate to fostering trust and alignment with potential executives before making a job offer.
+First-time CEOs often find themselves taken aback by the extensive time their seasoned counterparts dedicate to fostering trust and alignment with potential leaders before making a job offer.
 It's not unusual for CEOs to invest over 20 hours in both formal and informal interactions with candidates.
 This extensive dialogue serves to gauge the compatibility of the executive with the CEO, the company culture, and the leadership team.

 This upfront time commitment not only aids in making a well-informed recruitment decision but also paves the way for a fruitful working relationship once the executive comes onboard.
 In these discussions, it's pivotal to delve into each other's core values and driving forces, which hold more lasting significance than the day-to-day tasks.
 Candidness and transparency are key, allowing both parties to genuinely get to know each other.